 Skip-Hop makes a lot of different activity gyms.
 They have crinkly areas, mirrors, chimes and fun little animals that are removable.
 My daughter will lie there and coo at them, it’s adorable!
 It’s also a great space for tummy time once your little one is ready.

-Swing: We were going to by a Nuna (pricey!), but I ended up with a nice little travel swing that is much less expensive.
+Swing: We were going to buy a Nuna (pricey!), but I ended up with a nice little travel swing that is much less expensive.
 It’s great because it folds up to go to Nana’s house and is super easy to take apart to wash.

 What’s in my Kitchen?